mostypc123/XediX/CONTRIBUTING.md

 ### I'm new to open source.
 How can I contribute?
 - Read these guidelines carefully
 - Start with small, manageable contributions
-- Don't be afraid to ask questions in the issues
+- Don't be afraid to ask questions in the discussions

 *Have a question not answered here?
 Open an issue and ask.*